davismwhaley/gravityspy-glitch-explorer/findings/cluster_16_deep_dive/results.md

 ## **4.1 Global Ambiguity Ranking**

-To prioritize clusters exhibiting the highest disagreement between human labels and learned morphology, we developed a global **Ambiguity Score**.
+To prioritize clusters exhibiting the highest disagreement between human labels and learned morphology, I developed a global **Ambiguity Score**.
 This metric allows us to rank clusters not just by size, but by the "stress" they place on the existing taxonomy.

 The score is defined as: